Northwest Territories CAEC Test

 Taking practice tests is one of the best ways to identify what you know—and what you still need to review.
 They also help you get familiar with the test’s format and time limits.

-Regional CAEC Contact Information
+Regional CAEC contact information

 Need local support or testing details?
 Contact the appropriate regional office: